The Final Frontier: Songs

-The album is the fourth for which Steve Harris receives writing credits for every track, following Killers (1981), Brave New World (2000), and A Matter of Life and Death (2006), although the final track, "When the Wild Wind Blows", is the only song which he wrote on his own.
+The album is the fourth for which Steve Harris receives writing credits for every track, following Killers (1981), Brave New World (2000), and A Matter of Life and Death (2006); however, the final track, "When the Wild Wind Blows", is the only song which he wrote on his own.
 Adrian Smith explains that, in recent years, Harris has become "more into writing lyrics and melodies and arranging" other members' tracks and only "brings in one or two songs" of his own.

 "El Dorado" was released as a free digital download on the band's official website on 8 June and went on to win in the Best Metal Performance category at the 2011 Grammy Awards.
-According to Smith, the song's lyrics, penned by Dickinson, are based on the economic recession which began in 2007 and comment on "people's expectations of a better life" and how "the rug [was] pulled out from under them" as a result of lending.
+According to Smith, the song's lyrics, penned by Dickinson, are based on the 2008 financial crisis and comment on "people's expectations of a better life" and how "the rug [was] pulled out from under them" as a result of lending.

 The album's first and only music video, containing the latter half of "Satellite 15...
 The Final Frontier", was filmed in Rendlesham Forest, south-east England, and released on 13 July.
 Although the album has no official singles, both "El Dorado" and the second part of "Satellite 15...
 The Final Frontier" (along with its music video) were issued as radio promos before the album's release.
 "Coming Home" was also released as a radio single on 27 October, featuring an alternative "radio edit" version of the song.

 In a 1 July 2010 interview with Billboard, guitarist Dave Murray commented that the album mixes "straight-ahead, uptempo rock songs with good grooves with some other tracks that are kind of longer and more complex", referring particularly to "When the Wild Wind Blows", the band's seventh longest song after "Empire of the Clouds", "Rime of the Ancient Mariner", "The Red and the Black", "The Parchment", "Hell on Earth" and "Sign of the Cross": Interviewed for the Pittsburgh Post-Gazette on 14 July, guitarist Janick Gers discussed the album's overall sound: "We're taking it to extremes... the one song we released ["El Dorado"] isn't indicative of the rest of the album—there's so many different feels and ways of playing on the album.
 We go through some different attitudes and take you to different places.
 There's a lot of long thematic tunes on this album.
 And some very varied music."
 Speaking to Classic Rock in June 2010, Bruce Dickinson stated that "This one is probably the greatest departure from our sound.
 It's been happening incrementally since Brave New World.
 That's great, after doing it all for this long, to still be figuring stuff out.
 We could just be bored by it all, but we're obviously not."